 Our success in the mobile channel depends upon the ability of our technology solution to provide advertising for most mobile connected devices, as well as the major operating systems or Internet browsers that run on them and the thousands of applications that are downloaded onto them.
 The design of mobile devices and operating systems or Internet browsers is controlled by third parties with whom we do not have any formal relationships.
-These parties frequently introduce new devices, and from time to time they may introduce new operating systems or Internet browsers or modify existing ones in ways that may significantly affect our business.
+These parties frequently introduce new devices, and from time to time they may introduce new operating systems or Internet browsers.
 Network carriers may also impact the ability to access specified content on mobile devices.
 If our solution is unable to work on these devices, operating systems or Internet browsers, either because of technological constraints or because a maker of these devices or developer of these operating systems or Internet browsers wished to impair our ability to provide advertisements on them or our ability to fulfill advertising inventory from developers whose applications are distributed through their controlled channels, our ability to generate revenue could be significantly harmed.